-Please join us for an in-depth encounter with the teachings and practices of Mussar.
-Our Nefesh HaRav program is specifically designed for Rabbis and Clergy Leaders to nurture and develop your personal spiritual practice with the tools and wisdom of Mussar.
+It is specifically designed for Rabbis and Clergy to nurture and develop your personal spiritual practice with the tools and wisdom of Mussar.
 Newcomers will be introduced to Mussar, while those with prior experience will have the opportunity to deepen your practice.
 Participants will develop a personal, spiritual action plan based on their unique soul curriculum.
-Rabbis and Clergy Leaders of all denominations are welcome.
+Rabbis and Clergy of all denominations are welcome.

-- Rabbis and Clergy Leaders who wish to nurture and develop their personal, spiritual practice with the tools and wisdom of Mussar.
+- wish to nurture and develop their personal, spiritual practice with the tools and wisdom of Mussar,

-- Rabbis and Clergy Leaders who wish to develop a personal, spiritual action plan based on their unique soul curriculum.
+- wish to develop a personal, spiritual action plan based on their unique soul curriculum,

-- Rabbis and Clergy Leaders who are newcomers to the study and practice of Mussar, as well as those with previous Mussar experience.
+- are newcomers to the study and practice of Mussar, as well as those with previous Mussar experience.

-- Begin with a three-day retreat, Sunday afternoon through Wednesday, from January 7 – 10, 2018, at Brandeis-Bardin Retreat Center near Los Angeles.
-Featuring Introduction to Mussar Practice, Beit Midrash study, Mentoring Sessions, Va’ad Sessions, Chaburah and time for self-care.
+- A three-day retreat, Sunday afternoon through Wednesday, featuring Introduction to Mussar Practice, Beit Midrash study, Mentoring Sessions, Va’ad Sessions, Chaburah and time for self-care,

-- Alternating va’ad and chevruta weeks in the month (2 each per unit, total 22 of each)
+- Eleven units, one-per-month, of distance learning alternating with va’ad and chevruta study, (2 each per unit, total 22 of each)

-- Texts will include a broad and unique cross-section of Mussar literature, both classic and modern.
+- Texts including a broad and unique cross-section of Mussar literature, both classic and modern.

 This is designed to be very intensive program that will require a weekly commitment of about an hour.
 You will be expected to meet with your va’ad group for an hour twice a month, and to meet with your Chevruta partner in the weeks in which there is no va’ad.